python-pillow/Pillow/docs/reference/Image.rst

         To protect against potential DOS attacks caused by "`decompression bombs`_" (i.e. malicious files which decompress into a huge amount of data and are designed to crash or cause disruption by using up a lot of memory), Pillow will issue a ``DecompressionBombWarning`` if the number of pixels in an image is over a certain limit, :py:data:`PIL.Image.MAX_IMAGE_PIXELS`.

+        This threshold can be changed by setting :py:data:`PIL.Image.MAX_IMAGE_PIXELS`.
+It can be disabled by setting ``Image.MAX_IMAGE_PIXELS = None``.

-If desired, the warning can be turned into an error with ``warnings.simplefilter('error', Image.DecompressionBombWarning)`` or suppressed entirely with ``warnings.simplefilter('ignore', Image.DecompressionBombWarning)``.
-See
+        If desired, the warning can be turned into an error with ``warnings.simplefilter('error', Image.DecompressionBombWarning)`` or suppressed entirely with
+        ``warnings.simplefilter('ignore', Image.DecompressionBombWarning)``.
+See also
-        also `the logging documentation`_ to have warnings output to the logging facility instead of stderr.
+        `the logging documentation`_ to have warnings output to the logging facility instead of stderr.

         If the number of pixels is greater than twice :py:data:`PIL.Image.MAX_IMAGE_PIXELS`, then a ``DecompressionBombError`` will be raised instead.